 Product Promise: This leave-in conditioner is the essential step between cleansing and styling, it provides ultimate slip, leaving hair detangled and moisturized.
 Free of sulfates and parabens, shea butter and coconut penetrates hair to nourish.
 A unique blend of honey and mango provides ultimate moisture.

-Customer Review: “I love that it really has great slip to aid at detangling my hair”
+Customer Review: “I love that it really has a great slip to aid at detangling my hair”

 4. Curls Blueberry Bliss Reparative Leave-In Conditioner